-More and more Americans are diagnosed with Celiac disease every day, so you’re not alone in your struggle.
-Also, as more people realize their bodies can’t tolerate gluten, there are more gluten-free options available at restaurants and grocery stores around the country.
+More and more Americans are diagnosed with celiac disease every day, so you’re certainly not alone.
+The good news is, as more people realize their bodies can’t tolerate gluten, there are more gluten-free options available at restaurants and grocery stores around the country.
 While your local choices may be limited now, at least it’s trending in the right direction.
 Here’s an idea to help spur it along: Why don’t you become a leader in your area, helping yourself and others?
 Talk to your local supermarket manager and submit written requests for gluten-free products.
-Grocery stores take product requests very seriously; most (rightly) assume that a request from one shopper who’s willing to be vocal actually represents the sentiments of many other valued customers as well.
+Grocery stores take product requests very seriously.
+Most (rightly) assume that a request from one shopper who’s willing to be vocal actually represents the sentiments of many other valued customers as well.
 Next, hit up those fast food chains.
 Over 200 restaurant chains now officially offer gluten-free menu items.
-If your local eateries don’t, you never know, maybe a nudge from you will make it happen.
-As far as cooking at home, one popular website with some great and inexpensive gluten-free recipes is: https://mygluten-freekitchen.com/10-most-popular-new-gluten-free-recipes-2017/.
+If your local eateries don’t, maybe a nudge from you will make it happen.
+As far as cooking at home, Vivante Health as some gluten-free recipes here.
+We’re adding more all the time.
+And here’s another resource for some great, inexpensive gluten-free recipes.

 – Susan F.